SoftNAS Instance Size Guidance

 Due to unique environments and use cases, we recommend continued monitoring of your SoftNAS instances using the SoftNAS StorageCenter™ and your cloud provider’s virtual machine metrics.

-To help you select an instance for your SoftNAS deployment, we have created 4 performance categories (Developer, General Purpose, High Performance, Extreme Performance).
+To help you select an instance for your SoftNAS deployment, we have created 4 performance categories (Developer Edition, General Purpose Edition, High Performance Edition and Extreme Performance Edition).
 The categories offer different levels of price and performance based on 3 key properties of the instance:

 - Network Speed – The speed of your network can be a primary consideration when using network attached storage.